iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Now you have coin and rock, but how to put them on the map?
 They can not overlap and maintain proper distance.
 It's time to introduce **ObjectManager.js**.

-Create a js file named "ObjectManager.js" and add to Xcode project.
-Replace it's contents with following:
+Create a js file named "ObjectManager.js" and add it to Xcode project.
+Replace its contents with following:

     require("Coin.js");
     require("Rock.js");